maks-p/dive-into-solidity-udemy-course/README.md

 # Dive into Solidity Course

-This is the project repository for the Dive into Solidity Udemy course by Macro.
+### **NOTE**
-Please fork this repository to complete the two projects in the course locally.
+This is the forked, final test completed for the [Dive into Solidity Udemy Course](https://www.udemy.com/course/dive-into-solidity-smart-contract-development/) by Macro.

-All the normal hardhat tooling is available in this repository, such as `npx hardhat test` and `npx hardhat compile`.
+The original questions are below:

 ## Knowledge Test